nathanmaulding/DREAMIT/README.md

-For toy example of running DREAMIT download data/paul_toy_data.json.gz and data/trrust_rawdata.mouse.tsv (which can also be found here https://www.grnpedia.org/trrust/)
+For toy example of running DREAMIT download Data/paul_toy_data.json.gz and Data/trrust_rawdata.mouse.tsv (which can also be found here https://www.grnpedia.org/trrust/)

+The inferred trajectory solution is contained in the JSON file.
+Once the user has a trajectory inferred to their liking they should format the data into a JSON file similar to that found in this toy example where each branch is its own key.
+The toy example contains a trajectory inferred by PAGA for a hematopoetic lineage.
-From terminal unzip the toy data file with:
+From the terminal, unzip the toy data file with:

 gunzip path/to/paul_toy_data.json.gz